PaimaStudios/PRC/PRCS/prc-3.md

 #### 1) App Initiated

-In this case, the user first initiates the projection on the game layer by specifying the chain ID they want to project data to as well as the address they will mint with.
+In this case, the user first initiates the projection on the app layer by specifying the chain ID they want to project data to as well as the address they will mint with.
 The game then provides the user with a unique `userTokenId`, and the identifier will be `${address}/${userTokenId}.json`.

 It will be up to the smart contract on the base layer to ensure the combination of `<address, userTokenId>` is unique across all mints.
 We RECOMMEND setting `userTokenId` to be an address-specific counter increasing in value starting from 1 to implement this.